zigai/sprout/README.md

 # sprout

-Interactive project generator that renders Jinja2 templates based on user input.
+A Jinja2 project generator with Python-based configuration

 ## Installation